 (vii) treating as contempt of court the failure to obey any order except an order to submit to a physical or mental examination.

-(B) If a party fails to comply with an order under subsection (a) of K.S.A.
-60-235, and amendments thereto, requiring it to produce another person for examination, the court may issue any of the orders listed in paragraphs (2)(A)(i) through (2)(A)(vi), unless the disobedient party shows that it cannot produce the other person.
+(B) For not producing a person for examination.
+If a party fails to comply with an order under K.S.A.
+60-235(a), and amendments thereto, requiring it to produce another person for examination, the court may issue any of the orders listed in paragraphs (2)(A)(i) through (2)(A)(vi), unless the disobedient party shows that it cannot produce the other person.

-(C) Instead of, or in addition to, the orders above, the court must order the disobedient party, the attorney advising that party, or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.
+(C) Payment of expenses.
+Instead of, or in addition to, the orders above, the court must order the disobedient party, the attorney advising that party, or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.

-(c) (1) If a party fails to provide information or identify a witness as required by subsection (b)(6) or (e) of K.S.A.
-60-226, and amendments thereto, the party is not allowed to use that information or witness to supply evidence on a motion, at a hearing or at a trial, unless the failure was substantially justified or is harmless.
+(c) Failure to disclose, to supplement an earlier response or to admit.
+(1) Failure to disclose or supplement.
+If a party fails to provide information or identify a witness as required by K.S.A.
+60-226(b)(6) or (e), and amendments thereto, the party is not allowed to use that information or witness to supply evidence on a motion, at a hearing or at a trial, unless the failure was substantially justified or is harmless.
 In addition to, or instead of this sanction, the court, on motion and after giving an opportunity to be heard:

 (A) May order payment of the reasonable expenses, including attorney's fees, caused by the failure;